ndelnano/send_songs/README.md

 A text based chat application built on Facebook Messenger and AWS to let you share Spotify songs with friends and be notified in real-time after they play them.

+Beware! -- There are several loose ends to this application explained below and not all error cases are handled gracefully.
+A justification of this is provided in the proceeding paragraph.

 Interacting with this application involves sending predefined commands to a Facebook bot page.
 The commands and their structure are defined in `fb_page_description.txt`.
 This is not a sleek or sexy interface with this application.
 This choice was made because the learning goals of this project were introductions to several AWS services and Terraform.
 A potential structure to offer a better UX would be a [Messenger Chat Extension](https://developers.facebook.com/docs/messenger-platform/guides/chat-extensions).
 An official Spotify chat extension also exists, but the structure that Messenger imposes on chat bots prohibited me from building my application using the official Spotify extension.

 ### How to create and deploy this application
 These details are a work in progress, but upon project completion will look like the following:
   1. Configure Spotify developer application
   2. Configure Facebook Messenger bot page
+  3. Run `sh build.sh` in root directory
+    --This `zip`'s the code for the lambda functions that are managed by Terraform and outputs the `.zip` files where Terraform will look for them.
   3. Run terraform -- the API endpoint for the FB Messenger webhook is an output variable --This project uses terraform remote state.
 Before running Terraform, edit terraform/remote_state.tf to point to an S3 bucket of your own.
     --Also provide values for the variables defined in variables.tf
-  4. Configure FB Webhook for 'Message received' events, using API endpoint from output variables by Terraform in step 3, wich '/message-received' appended to it
+  4. Configure FB Webhook for 'Message received' events, using API endpoint from output variables by Terraform in step 3, with '/message-received' appended to it
-  5. Create API Gateway + 2 Lambda functions described under Milestones that are not included in Terraform config --The API endpoint for the lambda function in the register_lambda/ dir should be distributed in the FB Page description as users will use it to sign up.
+  5. Create API Gateway + 2 Lambda functions described under Milestones that are not included in Terraform config --The API endpoint for the lambda function in the register_lambda/ dir should be distributed in the FB Page description as users will use it in the registration flow.

 ### Milestones (in order of priority)
 - [x] 1-1 user song sharing